The Remarkable Life of Daniel Barker McMeechan

 - 3 min read

-When Daniel Barker McMeechan came into the world in Blantyre, Scotland, 1898, he was the fifth child for William Andrew and first for William's third wife Christina Donaldson Barker.
-His childhood was marked with the births of three more brothers and two sisters.
-Sadly, one brother and one sister died in infancy.
+When Daniel Barker McMeechan was born in Blantyre, Scotland, in 1898, he was the fifth child of William Andrew and his third wife, Christina Donaldson Barker.
+Daniel's childhood was filled with the births of three more brothers and two sisters.
+Tragically, one brother and one sister died in infancy.

-Daniel's father was a baker and his mother was listed as doing home duties.
-With such a large family (10 children in all) there was no extra money and Daniel, as a young boy, would often play marbles with is friends to try and win some extra pennies to take home to his mother.
+Daniel's father worked as a baker, while his mother managed the home.
+With a large family of ten children, money was tight.
+As a young boy, Daniel often played marbles with friends, hoping to win some extra pennies to bring home to his mother.

-In 1914 the Great War, as it was to become known, had started overseas and Daniel wasted no time in signing up.
-He was 16 years old when he attended the military muster at West Dunbartonshire on 16th December, 1914 and joined the 9th Battalion of the Argyll and Sutherland Highlanders, saying that he was actually 19 years old.
+In 1914, the Great War began, and Daniel wasted no time signing up.
+He was only 16 years old when he attended the military muster in West Dunbartonshire on December 16, 1914.
+To enlist, he claimed to be 19 years old and joined the 9th Battalion of the Argyll and Sutherland Highlanders.

-For the next six months he would fight on the battlefields of Europe until he was gassed in Ypres, and sent home on leave.
-While on leave he speaks to a local journalist in his home town and we have on record the experiences he went through in the trenches:
+For the next six months, Daniel fought on the battlefields of Europe.
+His experience was harrowing.
+He was gassed in Ypres and sent home on leave.
+During this time, he spoke to a local journalist about his experiences in the trenches:

-Daniel was told to make his way to the hospital to the other side of Ypres.
-On his way he had just passed a big building when he heard a noise like a tramcar coming.
-However, it was a bomb, known as a 'Jack Johnson' that landed on the building and reduced it to a heap of rubble.
+Daniel was instructed to make his way to a hospital on the other side of Ypres.
+As he passed a large building, he heard a noise similar to a tramcar.
+To his horror, it was a bomb, known as a 'Jack Johnson,' that struck the building, reducing it to rubble.

-In the trenches he has the memory of one German who stood up and called across to the British line to say he had been a barber in Glasgow and now had a wife and three children in Berlin.
+In the trenches, Daniel recalled a German soldier who stood up and called across to the British line.
+The German claimed he had been a barber in Glasgow and now had a wife and three children in Berlin.
+One of the British soldiers responded, “You will now have a widow and three of a family in Berlin,” before firing his rifle.

-The next stage of Daniel's war time experiences was when he re-enlisted after being discharged from the army.
-This time he went in to the navy under the assumed name of Renou Mair listing his occupation as a stage artist!
-He then fought in Gallipoli where he was wounded in the shoulder.
-His real identity was discovered on the battle field but he wasn't discharged until 1919.
+After being discharged from the army, Daniel re-enlisted, this time in the navy.
+He assumed the name Renou Mair and listed his occupation as a stage artist.
+He fought in Gallipoli, where he was wounded in the shoulder.
+His true identity was eventually discovered on the battlefield, but he was not discharged until 1919.

-Daniel would then work in an iron foundry after the war, marry his first wife, who died after giving him three children, then remarry and with the three children from his second marriage, emigrated to Australia.
-He died in 1973 and is buried at the Field of Mars cemetery, North Ryde.
+Following the war, Daniel found work in an iron foundry.
+He married his first wife, who sadly passed away after giving birth to three children.
+Daniel remarried and, along with his three children from his second marriage, emigrated to Australia.
+He lived a long life, passing away in 1973.
+Daniel is buried at the Field of Mars Cemetery in North Ryde.

 References